Livda/docker-symfony/README.md

 You just have to change the nginx config file in `nginx/symfony.conf` and change the `server_name` line.

-Rebuild your containers and restart them (i.e. `docker-compose up -d --build`), edit your hosts files to match your new URL and that's all !
+Rebuild your containers and restart them (i.e. `make reset`), edit your hosts files to match your new URL and that's all !